 Once the three months are up, remove the bag from the refrigerator.
 Remove the seeds from the sand and gently rinse them off.
 Get a starter tray or pot and fill it with rich potting soil.
 Keeping the seed five centimeters apart, press them into the soil to a depth of one centimeter.
 Moisten the soil.

 Set the pot in a half-shaded area like a window sill and keep the soil consistently moist.
 The seeds can take between one and six months to germinate.
 If you have a transparent hood to put over the pot, this can speed up the germination process.
 If you use this hood, air it out daily to prevent mold growth.
-Once your heavenly bamboo sprouts, keep giving it water until it’s large enough to transplant.
+Once your heavenly bamboo sprouts, keep giving the Nandina domestica water until it’s large enough to transplant.

-Method Two – Cuttings
+Growing Heavenly Bamboo Method Two – Cuttings

 Using cuttings from your heavenly bamboo plant is a faster way to propagate a new plant, but the new heavenly bamboo will have every characteristic of the parent plant.
 If the parent plant is healthy, this won’t be a problem.
 Also, it’s an easy process from start to finish.
 During the summer months, cut a semi-wooded twig that isn’t flowering from the parent plant.
 The cutting should be between 10 to 15 centimeters long.